-Beaumont, Texas is a city best known for the big oil boom in early 1900’s.
+Beaumont, Texas, is a city best known for the big oil boom in the early 1900s.
 It is around 80 miles from Houston on the eastern side of the state.
 Beaumont shares the Gulf Coast with Louisiana and has a flavor much the same as the low country does.

 My daughter, Taylor, and I visited Beaumont and were exceptionally pleased with the level of attractions and great food we found there.
-From shopping to ecotourism, Cajun cuisine to world-class birding, let us share our weekend guide for visiting Beaumont, Texas.
+From shopping to ecotourism, Cajun cuisine to world-class birding, let us share our weekend guide for visiting Beaumont.

 Day One: Food and Attractions

 Visit Rao’s Bakery for breakfast, a long-running institution for Beaumont’s foodies and coffee lovers.
 Try the delicious selection of gourmet muffins (super moist and flavorful!), donuts, cinnamon rolls, or pastries and your favorite java, tea, juice, or soda to go with it.
-If you are more for traditional breakfast items, they have wraps, croissant sandwiches, and paninis to choose from.
+If you are more for traditional breakfast items, they have wraps, croissant sandwiches, and paninis.
 You may also want to take a few iced sugar cookie cutouts with you to enjoy later.

 Neches River Adventures

-You may bring your own drinks and snacks as they are not included on the tour.
+You may bring your own drinks and snacks with you for the boat ride.
 Keep in mind, the water conditions and temperature control what you will see during your adventure.

 McFaddin Ward House